fserrazes/mimic-plus/journey.md

 Still, I managed to integrate **Game Center leaderboards**, and created a smart **ad strategy** for the Lite version: subtle native banners with gentle nudges to upgrade to the paid version.
 Google AdMob’s documentation helped a lot.

 Looking back, it wasn’t just about shipping a game — it was about proving to myself that I could turn an idea into reality, even with limited time, zero experience in mobile, and a full-time job.
 Mimic+ was just the beginning.

+## 🔧 Giving Back with Open Source

+While building Mimic+ and other games, I kept repeating the same boilerplate — especially for Game Center integration and Review prompts.

+So in 2022, I extracted both into Swift Packages:

+- [GameCenterKit](https://github.com/fserrazes/GameCenterKit) – handles auth, compare leaderboards and achievements (supports UIKit and SwiftUI).
+- [RateKit](https://github.com/fserrazes/RateKit) – wraps the App Store review flow for iOS/macOS

+They're lightweight, open source, and built to save time for other developers facing the same headaches.

 ## ⚖️ A Trademark Wake-Up Call